-One of my duties with L&A County is that I manage the popular Dark Sky Viewing Area north of Erinsville.
+One of my duties with Naturally L&A is to manage the popular Dark Sky Viewing Area north of Erinsville.
 It’s a pretty fun part of the job, even though I sometimes get home well after midnight.
+I’m not what you’d call a ‘spring chicken’ anymore so that’s very much past my bedtime.

 As soon as I launched I regretted not bringing my fishing gear.
 The water regularly rippled ahead of me as I spooked bait fish relaxing near the surface.
 Where there’s little fish, there’s bigger fish, right?
 Or so I’m told.
 Seeing as I’m not a skilled angler, the fish are safe regardless of whether or not I have my rod with me.